 I have been writing for most of my life.
 I can’t remember when I started, but it must be sometime after my 7th birthday.
 (The picture to the right here shows me when I was a student at Leeds University aged about 20.)

 In my teens I started writing stories and poems that I submitted to magazines and anthologies.
 As long as I remembered to include a stamped, self-addressed envelop, they were returned.
 On one occasion some poems were accepted by a small press magazine.
 Oh, the excitement!
 But the magazine died before my poems appeared.
 (And they never came back.)

 On the other hand I sometimes managed to get reviews and essays published, and I started writing and using my own teaching material soon after becoming a teacher in 1982.
 However, all through my twenties and into my thirties I wrote my stories and poems mostly for the desk drawer.
 There was a fallow period and then came the Internet.

-Nowadays I publish selected poems and short stories at Articulations.
+Nowadays I publish selected poems and short stories here under Articulations.

 I have been known to participate in word games on Twitter.